MuseumsThings To Do

 T: +31(0)20 427 0750, houseboatmuseum.nl

-Last updated 8 January 2025.
+Last updated 21 February 2025.
 This article was first published in 2013 and has been regularly updated.
+Thanks to Robert and Carl for allowing access to update the photos.

 Links on AmsterdamTips.com may pay us an affiliate commission.